Skills Practice and Care Enhancement

 It provides students with a creative learning environment to get the best educational experience before becoming a health care professional.

 Within SPACE there are practical workstations and labelled trays containing various consumables and equipment.
 There are a variety of manikins and a ward area, complete with a hospital bed and cot.
-Additionally there is a Dementia friendly ward and resource area as well as a home environment/consultation space.
+Additionally, there is a Dementia friendly ward and resource area, and a home environment/consultation space.

 Students in SPACE have access to state of the art equipment including Sim Man, Paediatric Hal, iSimulate and teaching aids including a range of anatomical models, posters and an articulated skeleton.
-In addition IT access to virtual resources are also available.
+IT Access to virtual resources are also available.

 Skills that can be practised include:

 - Observations and assessments